mohsen-rafiei/Bootstrapping/README.md

 Found a bug or have a suggestion?
 Feel free to open an issue or submit a pull request.
 Contributions are welcome!

 License
 This project is open-source under the MIT License.
-Use it, modify it, and share it—just give credit where it’s due.
+Use it, modify it, and share it, just give credit where it’s due.

 ![image](https://github.com/user-attachments/assets/df36a658-efc9-470c-9d39-17276f88ab10)